mageplaza/magento-2-shop-by-brand-graphql/README.md

 # Magento 2 Shop By Brand GraphQL/PWA

+**Magento 2 Shop By Brand GraphQL is now a part of Mageplaza Shop By Brand extension that supports GraphQL features.** This supports PWA compatibility with a lot of advantages and convenience.
+The extension supports getting and pushing data on the website with GraphQl, this support for PWA Studio.

 [Mageplaza Shop By Brand for Magento 2](https://www.mageplaza.com/magento-2-shop-by-brand/) enables you to create a separate page to display brands that have products available in your store.

 With this kind of showcasing brands, customers who prefer shopping by brand will quickly find the brands they are looking for.
 When customers type in some first character of their favorite brand in the instant search box, the suggested brands will appear at the drop-down, so you can swiftly pick up your favorite and go to more details of the brand.